Sally Hawkins: 2020s

 In 2022, she starred in The Lost King, a dramatisation of the story of Philippa Langley, the woman who initiated the search to find King Richard III's remains under a car park in Leicester.

 In 2023, Hawkins appeared in Wonka, a film which serves as a prequel to the Roald Dahl novel Charlie and the Chocolate Factory, exploring Willy Wonka's origins.

 In 2025, Hawkins appeared in Bring Her Back, an Australian supernatural horror film directed by Danny and Michael Philippou.

 Other activities

 Upon the 2014 release of Paddington, Hawkins designed a "Paws"-themed Paddington Bear statue, which was located outside the Duke of York Square shopping centre (one of 50 placed around London), with the statues auctioned to raise funds for the National Society for the Prevention of Cruelty to Children (NSPCC).

 Acting credits and accolades

 Hawkins has won many awards, including a Golden Globe Award, in addition to nominations for two Academy Awards and two British Academy Film Awards.

-She she won several awards for Happy-Go-Lucky (2008), including the Golden Globe Award for Best Actress in a Motion Picture – Musical or Comedy and the Silver Bear for Best Actress.
-In 2017 she earned critical acclaim and was nominated for the Academy Award for Best Actress for her performance as Elisa Esposito in The Shape of Water.
+She won several awards for Happy-Go-Lucky (2008), including the Golden Globe Award for Best Actress in a Motion Picture – Musical or Comedy and the Silver Bear for Best Actress.
+She earned critical acclaim and was nominated for the Academy Award for Best Supporting Actress and the Academy Award for Best Actress respectively for her performances in Blue Jasmine (2013) and The Shape of Water (2017).